-We are currently looking at the role and future development of the CCN and the kinds of activities members and partners would like to see it undertake.
+We are constantly looking at the role and development of the CCN and the kinds of activities members and partners would like to see it undertake.
 We would welcome any thoughts or suggestions you may have about how the network can support you and your work.
 Do get in touch.

 - Bring together coastal local authorities, cultural organisations, Coastal Community Teams and others with an interest in the role of culture in coastal communities

 - Share good practice, information and opportunities in order to facilitate increased activity

 - Advocate for the role of culture in the regeneration and development of England’s coastal communities with partners and strategic stakeholders